istopwg/pwg-books/ippguide/printers.md

     ATTR naturalLanguage "attributes-natural-language" "en"
     ATTR uri "printer-uri" "ipp://printer.example.com/ipp/print"
     ATTR name "requesting-user-name" "John Doe"
+    ATTR mimeMediaType "document-format" "image/pwg-raster"
-}
+    ATTR keyword "requested-attributes" "printer-description","job-template","media-col-database" }
 ```

+> Note: The "requested-attributes" attribute lists attributes (or groups of
+> attributes) that the client is interested in.
+The 'printer-description'
+> group asks for all status and information attributes while the 'job-template'
+> group asks for all capability attributes.
+For compatibility reasons, the
+> "media-col-database" attribute needs to be requested explicitly.

 The same request using the CUPS API would look like the following: